Ed.D. in Organizational Leadership

 Interdisciplinary Degree

-The Ed.D. in Organizational Leadership is an interdisciplinary degree, integrating the latest theory and best practices from both Education and Organizational Leadership.
+The Ed.D. in Organizational Leadership is an interdisciplinary degree, integrating the latest theory, application, and best practices from both Education and Organizational Leadership.
 It will draw on both fields to produce transformational leaders who collaboratively design and implement innovative changes and creative solutions in their diverse organizations.

 Immersions

-The program includes three immersions, where all students in the Ed.D. program meet together virtually over three-day weekends; Saturday, Sunday and Monday.
-The Immersions occur over Labor Day Weekend, Martin Luther King Jr. weekend, and the last weekend in June.
-Students and faculty will meet online to engage in extensive relationship-building with faculty and students program-wide, presentations by expert speakers, and in-depth engagement in learning.
-Immersions will introduce major themes for the coming term and culminate the learning from the previous terms.
-The Immersion sessions will also offer an opportunity to receive guided practice in mastering leadership competencies.
+The program includes three immersions a year, where students in the Ed.D. program meet together virtually over a Saturday and Sunday.
+Students and faculty will meet online to engage in extensive relationship-building, presentations by expert speakers, and in-depth engagement in learning.
+Immersions will introduce major leadership trends and themes, provide networking opportunities, and allow for participation in simulation opportunities.
+The immersion sessions will also offer an opportunity to receive guided practice in mastering leadership competencies.
 Students will be able to dialogue with faculty and experts from the field about the content they are learning.
 Immersions also feature more exposure to research development in preparation for the dissertation and offer students the opportunity to get acquainted with faculty members who may serve as potential dissertation chairs.

 Attendance

 The Ed.D. in Organizational Leadership program uses the best of online learning support through virtual cohort meetings, three immersion sessions a year, and synchronous online meetings or seminars.
-University of Massachusetts Global commitment to learning requires that students be present and participate fully in all activities.
-For Immersion sessions, cohort meetings and online learning to be successful, everyone’s ideas, feedback and participation is imperative.
-It is required that students attend all sessions and be on time.
+University of Massachusetts Global's commitment to learning requires that students be present and participate fully in all activities.
+For immersion sessions, cohort meetings and online learning to be successful, everyone’s ideas, feedback, and participation is valuable.

-Students may be dismissed from the program at the Dean’s discretion due to absence from required meetings.
+Further, students may be dismissed from the program at the Dean’s discretion due to absence from required meetings or for non-completion of alternative assignments.

 Interrupted Enrollment